coapjs/node-coap/README.md

   to `udp4`.
 * `proxy`: indicates that the server should behave like a proxy for incoming requests containing the `Proxy-Uri` header.
   An example of how the proxy feature works, refer to the example in the `/examples` folder.
 Defaults to `false`.
+* `multicastAddress`: Optional.
+Use this in order to force server to listen on multicast address
+* `multicastInterface`: Optional.
+Use this in order to force server to listen on multicast interface.
+This is only applicable if `multicastAddress` is set.
+If absent, server will try to listen `multicastAddress` on all available interfaces

 #### Event: 'request'